Perspective | A wealth tax is a good idea — if we had a different Supreme Court

 But that still leaves a second and more serious objection: The proposed billionaire tax depends not only on a taxpayer’s unrealized gains but also — as the name implies — on her wealth.
 The tax kicks in only if a taxpayer’s wealth — the value of her real and personal property — passes the $1 billion threshold.
 And if it’s a tax on wealth, then it must be apportioned among the states based on population — which, again, is impossible, given the existing geographic distribution of billionaires.

-Defenders of the billionaire tax will likely argue that the justices should jettison Pollock.
+Defenders of the billionaire tax will probably argue that the justices should jettison Pollock.
 I agree.
 But even if they did, that wouldn’t solve the problem entirely, because the billionaire tax still would depend in part on the value of a taxpayer’s land.
 And the Supreme Court has consistently said, even before Pollock, that a tax on land is a direct tax that needs to be apportioned.

 The justices could certainly find ways to uphold the tax, if they wished.
 Law professors Jake Brooks and David Gamage have argued, for example, that when a tax can be characterized as either direct or indirect, courts generally have construed it as indirect and should continue to do so to give Congress wide latitude in the exercise of its revenue-raising power.
 But it’s far from clear the current Supreme Court would agree with that reasoning.
 Note that the constitutional arguments against the Violence Against Women Act, the Obamacare Medicaid expansion and Section 5 of the Voting Rights Act were considerably weaker than the arguments against the billionaire tax — yet the court had no qualms about striking down those progressive legislative achievements.